rjhaverkamp/kubevirt-ramblings/README.md

 This comprehensive guide covers everything you need to set up a Talos OS cluster using Docker, install KubeVirt and Multus CNI, and deploy virtual machines with multiple network interfaces.
 Multus CNI will handle the bridge creation automatically through network attachment definitions.

+We will also add 2 vxlans, that will allow our multi-tenant virtual machines to communicate with each other.
+Even when they have overlapping address ranges.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Step 1: Install Talos CLI Tool](#step-1-install-talos-cli-tool)